frigobar/frigobar/CONTRIBUTING.md

 - When you finish your work, you'll need to commit with messages following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) pattern.
 The easiest way to do this is running

--To make the commits I also leave a suggestion of [semantic commits](https://github.com/fteem/git-semantic-commits)
+- To make the commits I also leave a suggestion of [semantic commits](https://github.com/fteem/git-semantic-commits)

 # Awesome Project